2009 Mercedes-Benz GL-Class

-Unique to the GL550 is a deeper, more aggressive front-end treatment, including a larger three-pointed star that does not accommodate Distronic cruise control.
+Unique to the GL550 is a deeper, more aggressive front-end treatment, including a larger three-pointed star.
 It also features larger fender flares to cover the massive tires and dual-split exhaust outlets.

 Seen in profile, the nicely raked windshield and bulging wheel arches over large wheels (18-inch and larger) help balance what is basically a tall and long vehicle.
 But even being tall and long, the GL doesn't look as bulky as, say, the Chevy Tahoe and GMC Yukon.
 And even with the squared-off rear edge of its D-pillar, the GL doesn't look as boxy as the Jeep Commander.